Enterprise uncovers the potential of fleet electrification with Geotab’s EVSA

-- 13% (approximately 12,000) of the analyzed vehicles could be economically replaced by EVs today.
+- 13% (approximately 12,000) of the analysed vehicles could be economically replaced by EVs today.

-- Near-term electrification could achieve a total potential savings of $33 million and 194,000 tons of CO2 emissions over four years.
+- Near-term electrification could achieve a total potential savings of $33 million (equivalent to £24.5 million) and 194,000 tons of CO2 emissions over four years.

-- Up to 45% (approximately 42,000) of the analyzed vehicles could be electrified as EV pickups enter the market.
+- Up to 45% (approximately 42,000) of the analysed vehicles could be electrified as EV pickups enter the market.

 The Challenge: Look at the big picture to understand how the shift to EVs will affect their fleet

 The transition to EVs is underway across North America, a fact not lost on the team at Enterprise Fleet Management.
 As a leading fleet management provider with more than 649,000 managed vehicles and a presence in over 50 local markets in North America, Enterprise Fleet Management partners with companies, government agencies and organisations operating medium-sized fleets of 20 or more vehicles.
 The Enterprise Fleet Management team provides industry leading expertise to customers through local, hands-on account management and personalised support during a vehicle’s full lifecycle.
 They understand the importance of putting the right pieces in place in the short term to aid in long-term success — and a successful EV transition is top of mind for this forward-thinking team.

 “Our goal with this study was to map out what we need to know and what we need to provide our customers now and in the near future so we can continue to be the best fleet management provider possible”, explains Dain Giesie, Assistant Vice President at Enterprise Fleet Management.
 Together with their affiliate, the world’s largest car rental operator Enterprise Holdings, they offer total transportation solutions to customers.
 They are also well-positioned to build awareness and understanding of electric vehicles along with their supporting technology.